MicrosoftDocs/fabric-docs/docs/real-time-analytics/dashboard-view-query.md

 [Real-Time Dashboards](dashboard-real-time.md) are a collection of tiles that feature a visual representation supported by an underlying [Kusto Query Language (KQL)](/azure/data-explorer/kusto/query/index?context=/fabric/context/context-rta&pivots=fabric) query.
 This article explains how to view and edit the underlying query of a Real-Time Dashboard tile.

 The way you view or edit the query of a tile depends on the permissions you have and the mode you've entered on the dashboard.
-Choose the tab that corresponds to [viewing](#viewing) or [editing](#editing) the dashboard.
+Choose the tab below that corresponds to viewing or editing the dashboard.

 Toggle between modes using the **Viewing** and **Editing** buttons in the top menu.

 :::image type="content" source="media/dashboard-view-query/editing-viewing-modes.png" alt-text="Screenshot of Real-Time Dashboard showing how to toggle between editing and viewing modes in Real-Time Analytics in Microsoft Fabric.":::